 The books below can help get you started.
 Aside from your local book shop, check out World of Books (UK) for second hand copies or Hive as a more ethical alternative for new books.
 Of course, you can get eBooks versions if you prefer digital but for guide books it's nice to have a physical book in hand.

 Local Maps 1:20 scale (best for the altitude details)

 Wildlife spotting sheets

-Download a wildlife spotting sheet and see how many different species you can spot.
-Start a competition with family and friends.
-You can start in your own garden, sitting on the balcony or looking out of the window.
-Set a timeframe (e.g. 30-60 mins) wait patiently and see what you can spot.
-Share via WhatsApp with your daily wildlife spotter family chat group!
+Download these excellent wildlife spotting sheets and see how many different species you can spot!
+You can do this anywhere for example in your own garden or when you go for walks.
+Set a timeframe (e.g. 15-30 mins) wait patiently and see what you can spot.

 Apps to help identify wildlife

-Download and try the Seek app by iNaturalist, helps you identify plants and animals in your local environment
+Download and try the Seek app by iNaturalist, to identify plants and animals in your local environment

 Get a copy of the excellent book The Walker's Guide to Outdoor Clues and Signs to reawaken your inner guidance and instincts with nature.